freeCodeCamp/curriculum-helpers/docs/python.md

 ### `__pyodide.runPython`

-Running the code of a singluar function to get the output:
+Running the code of a singular function to get the output:

 ```javascript,mdbook-runnable,hidelines=#
 # {{#rustdoc_include tools/helpers.js:1}}